Euro common side

 unless a different alphabet is used.
 The edge lettering of the 2-euro coins can bear an indication of the

-denomination, provided that only the figure "2" and/or the term "euro" are used.
+denomination, provided that only the figure "2" and/or the title "euro" are used.

 Member States should inform each other on the design of new national sides, including the edge letterings,